Can I Use Sand Instead of Rock Tumbler Grit?

 Most people interested in using sand instead of tumbling grit are looking for a cost savings.
 They see the cost of grit at a few dollars per pound and compare that to free sand that can be gathered at a beach.
 However, the total cost of tumbling includes electricity.
 A small tumbler like the Thumler’s A-R1 uses about ten cents worth of electricity per day.
 The cost of coarse grit needed to charge it is about $1.00.
 So, running the tumbler for seven days with coarse grit would have a total cost of $1.70 plus one week of wear and tear on the machine.
 If you had to run that tumbler for three weeks to make up for the lower hardness of sand and the less effective grain shape your electricity cost would be $2.10 plus three weeks of wear and tear on the machine.

-Substituting sand for silicon carbide grit will not save money.
-Instead it will cost more time and electricity than the savings of grit that you achieve.
+Substituting sand for rock tumbler grit will not save money.
+Instead it will probably cost more time and electricity than the savings of grit that you achieve.
 It most likely will produce lower quality results.